mrBigJS/d3-simpleCharts/readme.txt

 9. Shows how basic 'Area' looks out together with home's pets example (old UI).

 == Changelog ==

+= 1.3.1 =
+Version 1.3.1 -
+Adding option of "not to generate place holder" on JavaScript API.
+Also, Wiki's doc updated.

+= 1.3.0 =
+Version 1.3.0 -
+Introducing support of JavaScript API from any WordPress page/post or from your own JS app.
+Very basic Wiki's doc on Github available.

 = 1.2.28 =
 Version 1.2.28 -